stef-timmermans/RPi-FSE-Truck/README.md

 ```

-This configuration assumes that the repo was cloned in `/Documents/Projects`.
+This configuration assumes that the repo was cloned in `/Documents/Projects` and that all appropriate dependencies have been installed as described above.
 It also assumes that `npm install` has been run in the frontend subfolder (`/Documents/Projects/RPi-FSE-Truck/camera-control`), which should add Electron to the node_modules binaries.
 If this does not happen, run `npm install electron` after installing all other dependencies.

 This can be enabled via `sudo systemctl enable camera-control`.
 Likewise, it can be disabled via `sudo systemctl disable camera-control`.
 After enabling, this service will run after the Pi has sucessfully booted.